Which Deaths Require a Medico-Legal Autopsy

 The Directorate of Forensic Science Services (DFSS) under the Ministry of Home Affairs, India, coordinates the state-level network of forensic science laboratories and sets autopsy report standards.
 AIIMS forensic-medicine departments in New Delhi, Jodhpur, Bhopal, Rishikesh, and Raipur are the specialist referral centres for complex medico-legal cases, including those requiring histopathology, toxicology, or re-examination after initial autopsy.

 One significant gap in the Indian system is that the BNSS § 194 trigger is police-initiated.
 Deaths that occur in hospital without suspicious circumstances may be certified by the treating physician without police referral, even if the medical certifier is uncertain about the cause.
 The Medical Certification of Cause of Death form under the Registration of Births and Deaths Act 1969 asks the certifying physician to note whether the cause of death is "satisfactorily explained" and whether the death was sudden or unknown in cause, but there is no mandatory referral mechanism equivalent to the UK's duty to report to the coroner triggered by physician uncertainty alone.
+The manner of death finding that emerges from the inquest, and how it channels into investigative tracks, is explained in cause, mechanism, manner and the NAME classification.

 Medical examiner systems are operated by physicians, most of whom are board-certified forensic pathologists, appointed by a government authority.
 The chief ME's jurisdiction is defined by statute and typically covers a county, a group of counties, or an entire state.
 ME systems are concentrated in urban and suburban areas and in states that reformed their death-investigation infrastructure during the 20th century following advocacy by the American Academy of Forensic Sciences, NAME, and the Centers for Disease Control.
 The NAME Model Medical Examiner Act (revised version published 2003) sets out a model statutory framework for an ME system.